Rokas Jokubaitis: Žalgiris (2017–2021)

-Barcelona (2021–present)
+FC Barcelona (2021–2024)

 On 21 July 2021, Jokubaitis signed a four-year contract with FC Barcelona of the Spanish Liga ACB and the EuroLeague.
+In 2023–24 in 74 games averaging 16 minutes per game he averaged 6.2 points and 2.7 assists per game and shot 50% on two-point field goals.
+On 23 July 2024, Jokubaitis mutually parted ways with the club.

+Maccabi Tel Aviv (2024–2025)

+On 24 July 2024, Jokubaitis signed with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.

+FC Bayern Munich (2025–present)

+On 12 August 2025, Jokubaitis signed a three-year contract with FC Bayern Munich of the German Basketball Bundesliga and the EuroLeague.
+On 4 September, Jokubaitis was ruled out for at least six months after suffering an ACL and meniscus injury in his left knee during a EuroBasket game.

 NBA draft rights

 Jokubaitis was selected with the 34th overall pick by the Oklahoma City Thunder in the 2021 NBA draft.
-Later on the draft-day, his rights were traded to the New York Knicks.
+Later on the draft-day, his rights were traded to the New York Knicks, alongside Miles McBride, in exchange for Jeremiah Robinson-Earl.
 On 3 August 2021, it was announced that Jokubaitis would return to FC Barcelona after the conclusion of the 2021 NBA Summer League.

 National team career

 Jokubaitis played for Lithuania at the 2016 FIBA U16 European Championship in Poland.
 He averaged 10 points and helped his team win a silver medal.
 Jokubaitis was the youngest player at the 2017 FIBA Under-19 World Cup in Egypt, averaging 10 points and 5.3 assists per game for the sixth-place team.
 At the 2018 FIBA U18 European Championship in Latvia, he averaged 12.9 points and 5.6 rebounds per game as his team finished fifth.
 Jokubaitis led Lithuania to fourth place at the 2019 FIBA Under-19 World Cup in Greece, where he averaged 11.3 points and 5.6 assists per game.

 On 24 February 2020, Jokubaitis made his senior national team debut for Lithuania during EuroBasket qualification.
 In June and July 2021, he played at the FIBA Olympic Qualifying Tournament in Kaunas.

+In September 2025, Jokubaitis had to miss the rest of Eurobasket 2025 for Lithuania as he suffered a serious ligament injury and would be out for six months.

 Personal life

 Jokubaitis' father, Aivaras, played professional basketball in Lithuania and Poland.
 His mother and sister also played the sport.

-On 12 December 2020, a man was arrested in Vilnius after scamming €10,000 from a woman he had dated for months by impersonating Jokubaitis.